lhafkamp/minor-frisbee/README.md

 -  [x] 'wait for voting' message once the user enters a room during an event
 -  [x] success flash message on the main page once you submit the final score
+-  [x] success message is emphasized in the match you submitted the score for
 -  [x] fallback for input type="color"
 -  [x] added icons and a login button in the nav
 -  [x] cleaned up all files
 -  [x] added gzip
 -  [x] uglified bundle.js
 -  [x] removed the URL bar on android for a more native feel (PWA)
+-  [x] ad

 ## Build
 To run the application: